National Police Agency (Taiwan): Hierarchy

-Most actual law enforcement and day-to-day policing duties on a city and county level are delegated to local police departments, which answer to the NPA but are considered agencies of their local government.
+Most law enforcement and day-to-day policing duties on a city and county-level are delegated to local police departments, which answer to the NPA but are considered agencies of their local government.
 However, the NPA has direct control over several specialized units which may be deployed to assist local forces, as well as the national highway patrol.

-Unlike the law enforcement in the United States, the central government appoints the head positions of city and county police departments in the ROC and forms a solid chain of command for all police personnel.
-The Director-General of NPA has the full control of personnel rotation and transfer, as well as administrative commendations and reprimands over all high ranking police officers, including local police department chiefs.
+Unlike law enforcement in the United States, the central government appoints the head positions of city and county police departments in the ROC and maintains a chain of command for all police personnel.
+The Director-General of the NPA exercises full authority over personnel rotations and transfers, as well as administrative commendations and reprimands over all high-ranking police officers, including local police department chiefs.

 One exception is the President of the Central Police University, who is directly subordinate to the Minister of the Interior and is not subject to the NPA personnel review board.